-In July 2006, Charter Communications, Inc., the indirect parent company and manager of Charter Communications Holdings, LLC and Charter Communications Holdings Capital Corporation (collectively referred to as the "Company"), completed the sales of systems in West Virginia and Virginia, serving approximately 239,700 analog video customers.
+In July 2006, Charter Communications, Inc. (the "Company") completed the sales of systems in West Virginia and Virginia, serving approximately 239,700 analog video customers.
 The West Virginia and Virginia systems comprise operations and cash flows that, for financial reporting purposes, meet the criteria for discontinued operations in accordance with U. S. generally accepted accounting principles ("GAAP").
 GAAP requires that prior years financial statement be reclassified to reflect discontinued operations.
 As such, the income statements for the years ended December 31, 2005, 2004 and 2003 have been revised to reflect these systems as discontinued operations.
 See Exhibits 99.1 and 99.2, filed herewith, which revise Items 7 and 8, respectively, of the Company's Annual Report on Form 10-K for 2005.